amanrai31/Tools-Tech/Networking/README1.md

 ## Host

-Any device which sends or recives traffic(Data). [e.g computer, phone, server, IoT devices, printer, cloud servers].
-Or in more simple terms - any device which is connected to internet is a host.
+Any device which is connected to internet && sends or recives traffic(Data). [e.g computer, phone, server, IoT devices, printer, cloud servers].

 HOST is divided in 2 main categories - Client OR Server.